 Does Trader Joe’s Allow Dogs Inside?
 Is Trader Joe’s Dog-Friendly?
-(2022 Store Pet Policy)
+Store Pet Policy

 - 1 Does Trader Joe’s Allow Dogs Inside?
 Is Trader Joe’s Dog-Friendly?
-(2022 Store Pet Policy)
+Store Pet Policy

-- 1.2 Official Animal Policy At Trader Joe’s
+- 1.3 Official Pet Policy At Trader Joe’s

 Does Trader Joe’s Allow Dogs Inside?
-You may be wondering if you can bring your dog into Trader Joe’s.
 The answer is that unfortunately, dogs are not allowed inside the grocery store according to FDA food safety laws.

 However, service dogs are an exception and are allowed in with their dog owners.
 Even then, there are certain rules that the owner must follow.
 For more information, you can visit the FDA website.